 #7 State Hermitage, St. Petersburg, Russia

-Based on the size of the structure, wasn’t the State Hermitage was falsely called “Hermitage” (usually mean a small and remote dwelling)?
+Based on the size of the structure, wasn’t the State Hermitage was falsely called “Hermitage” (usually means a small and remote dwelling)?
 It was located on the waterfront of the Neva River in the chilling Saint Petersburg, and the art gallery acquired more than 3 million pieces of spectacular world art, and proudly displayed them to the public eye.
 Today the art gallery is located in the Winter Palace; an impressive Baroque-style architecture painted in vibrant green color.
 One of the most impressive things about the State Hermitage was the exquisitely decorated rooms – and just like that, the museum was an art piece by itself.

 The museum collected arts from ancient times to the 20th century, and the artworks are generally lined in chronological order, from the oldest to the latest.
 It took us three hours just to complete the major European artworks and rooms on the first two floors!
 Great names… (it’s getting repetitive at this point :P), Flemish school artists, Rembrandt van Rijn (He is Everywhere!), Peter Paul Rubens, Anthony van Dyck; the Italians, Titian, Leonardo da Vinci, Raphael, Caravaggio; the Spanish, Francisco Goya, Diego Velázquez, to Pablo Picasso … zzz